inaimathi/cl-git-fs/README.md

 ### Docs

-Specific methods are documented with docstrings; `describe` is your friend for more in-depth description.
+Specific methods are documented with docstrings; `describe` is your friend for more in-depth points.

 ### The External API

 - As a rule, the `repo` argument is expected to be an absolute path string with a trailing slash (like `"/home/me/a-repo/"`, not `"/home/me/a-repo"` or `#p"/home/me/a-repo"`).
 - Files within a repo are expected to be path strings relative to the repo root.
 For example, you would call `history` like this: `(history "/home/me/a-repo/" "file-name.txt")`
 - Any functions that manipulate a repo take keyword arguments of `author`, `email` and `message`.
-They all have defaults, but if you want to be able to track edits by user (for example), you'll need to fill at least some of that in.
+They all have defaults, but if you want to make change tracking possible for your users, fill at least some of them in.

 #### Repo modifying procedures

 These procedures all edit the underlying repo in some way.
 So, you know, be careful.
-Other than initialize, they each take author/email/message keyword arguments that it uss for commit messages and metadata.
+Other than `initialize!`, they each take author/email/message keyword arguments that `git` uses for commit messages and metadata.

 ##### initialize!